 What Is Conflict Resolution?

-Conflict resolution is the action that a nurse administrator takes to mediate or solve issues between co-workers that causes disharmony in the workplace.
+In a nursing environment, conflict resolution is the action that nurse administrators and nurses take to mediate or solve issues between people that cause disharmony in the workplace.

 What Are Some Reasons for Conflict?

-A variety of disparities among nurses, co-workers, staff, patients and visitors can develop in a healthcare setting.
+A variety of disputes among nurses, co-workers, staff, patients and visitors can develop in a healthcare setting.
 Some reasons for conflict include: